 have received appropriate training with respect to their duties; and

-have, as a minimum, passed an HMG Security Check (SC) level of vetting, before commencing their roles.
+have, as a minimum, passed a Security Check level of vetting, before commencing their roles.

 Background check procedures

 The DCCKICA shall ensure that all DCCKICA Personnel with access to DCCKICA operations shall undergo formal security checks, as set out within the DCCKI CPS.